-By End of Today, Begin Parts I and II Revisit in one week and add Parts III, IV and V. Revise!
 I. The famous author John Updike once said, "Art is like baby shoes.
 When you coat them with gold, they can no longer be worn."
 For many, art is beautiful, gilded, and pleasing to the eye.
-John Updike, though, reminds us that art need not be beautiful and golden to be useful and serve its purpose.
-Just as baby shoes are no longer wearable with a coating of gold, the most accessible and authentic art is real and true to itself.
-The story of Lina Vilkas in the novel Between Shades of Gray emphasizes this same idea: That art should and does capture one individual's reality and does not always look shiny, golden, and bright.
-In this story, the author Ruta Septys created Lina as a young girl who loves and cherishes art.
-Lina adores Edvard Munch, an famous 19th century painter, but also has begun to value and nurture her own identity as an artist.
-In Between Shades of Gray, Ruta Septys uses art and Edvard Munch as Lina's muse in order to .
+John Updike, though, reminds us that art need not be beautiful and golden to serve its purpose.
+Just as gold-coated baby shoes are no longer authentic, the most authentic art is real and true to itself.
+The story of Lina Vilkas in the novel Between Shades of Gray emphasizes this same idea: Art captures one individual's reality and does not always look shiny, golden, and bright.
+In this story, the author Ruta Septys created Lina as a girl who loves and cherishes art.
+Lina adores Edvard Munch, a famous 19^a century painter, but also values her own identity as an artist.
+In Between Shades of Gray, Ruta Septys uses art and Edvard Munch as Lina's muse in order to show how art can help people express authentic and real feelings.